 No one will be concerned about the verbatim reuse of a few sentences or even a full paragraph, but you should not repeat full sections of a prior work.
 Just as you would summarize and cite the work of another author, you should summarize and cite your own prior work, then focus on what is new that led you to write the current paper.

-Several organizations offer services designed to improve the quality of English in papers submitted for peer review, but there is a charge for their services.
+Several other language editing organizations also offer services designed to improve the quality of English in papers submitted for peer review.
 SPE is not affiliated in any way with these organizations.
 Links to them are offered as a service only.

 If you presented a paper at an SPE conference, you may request a one-time return of rights to publish your paper in a non-SPE magazine or journal.